Skip over main navigation

 Volunteer opportunities

-We work with approx. 15,000 secondary school students and 5,000 primary school students ever year who visit the centre to learn about the Holocaust as part of the National Curriculum.
+Every year thousands of primary and secondary school students visit the centre to take part in our education programmes.
 Your role will be to assist our teaching staff to deliver a high quality service to visiting schools by guiding students around the exhibitions and Memorial Gardens.
-Training and experience as a Teacher or Teaching Assistant are highly desirable along with strong communication skills and an interest in developing knowledge of the Holocaust.
-A satisfactory DBS (CRB) will be required but costs will be met by the Centre.
+Training and experience as a Teacher or Teaching Assistant are highly desirable and a satisfactory DBS (CRB) will be required.

 Museum Guide

-Your role will be to assist Holocaust Museum visitors by helping them get the most from their visit to the Museum exhibitions and Memorial Gardens.
+Your role will be to assist members of the public by helping them get the most from their visit to us.
+We are looking forward to resuming our exhibition and garden tours given by volunteer hosts.
 Strong communication skills along with a friendly personality, an interest in the history of the period and a desire to develop knowledge of the Holocaust are important attributes for this role.

 Gardens Assistant

-A landscape of white roses in the Memorial Gardens is often the first thing visitors see as they arrive at the Centre, so we are looking for an enthusiastic person to assist the with general maintenance, tidying and upkeep of the gardens.
-This would suit someone with an interest in gardening and ability to work with minimal supervision.
+Our memorial gardens are a key part of our visitor experience.
+We have over 1,000 white roses planted each one individually dedicated to victims of the Holocaust.
+We are looking for an enthusiastic person to assist with the general maintenance, tidying and upkeep of the gardens.
+This would suit someone with an interest in gardening at any experience level.

 Published: 21st October, 2014